MechanicalSoup/MechanicalSoup/docs/faq.rst

 How do I get debug information/logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To unerstand what's going on while running a script, you have two
+To understand what's going on while running a script, you have two
 options:

 * Use :func:`~mechanicalsoup.StatefulBrowser.set_debug` to set the